-This article helps you to understand some basic concepts around currency translation, the need for currency translation, steps involved in currency translation and rules and methods related to Currency Translation.
-The subsequent articles to this will also help you to get a better understanding of how currency translation can be done in SAP BPC 10.1 (Classic).
+This article helps you to understand some basic concepts around currency translation, the need for currency translation, steps involved in currency translation and the rules and methods related to Currency Translation.
+The subsequent articles to this will also help you get a better understanding of how currency translation can be done in SAP BPC 10.1 (Classic).

 What is Foreign Currency Translation?

 Currency translation is the process of converting one currency value in the denomination of another currency based on the exchange rates defined.
 Companies which operate in different countries have the need to translate their financial reports from different local currencies to one common reporting currency or group currency.
 It is about converting the amounts related to accounting stated as per one particular currency to another currency to meet the finance reporting related requirements.

 As per the United States Generally Accepted Accounting Principles regulations, the items in the balance sheet are converted in accordance with the rate of exchange as on the date of balance sheet, whereas items in the income statement are converted in accordance with the weighted-average rate of exchange for that particular year.
 The losses and profits that are derived as a result of the converting are showcased in the equity category of the owner in the form of a separate item.